FREE Easy Crochet Baby Booties Pattern (4 sizes)

 Booties Ankle Ribbing

-- Row 2: Skip the 2 slip stitches and only work in the ribbing sts, working in BLonly, sc in each sc.
+- Row 2: Skip the 2 sl sts just worked.
+Working only in the 14 ribbing sts and in the back loops only (BLO), sc in each st across.
 Turn.
-(14sts)
+(14 sc)

-If you love crocheting baby sets as much as I do see how I have used my free crochet baby patterns to create beautiful unique baby gifts over the years.
+SO If you love crocheting baby sets as much as I do you can see more of my free crochet baby patterns i use to create beautiful, unique baby gifts over the years.

 Crochet Baby Sets & Baby Gift Ideas to crochet